neo4j-partners/neo4j-generative-ai-aws/README.md

 2. Consumption - A user inputs natural language into a chat UI.
 Bedrock converts that to Neo4j Cypher which is run against the database.
 This flow allows non technical users to query the database.

 ## Setup Sagemaker Studio Environment
-To get started setting up the demo, clone this repo into a [SageMaker Studio](https://aws.amazon.com/sagemaker/studio/) environment and then follow the instructions in [notebook.ipynb](notebook.ipynb).
+To get started setting up the demo, clone this repo into a [SageMaker Studio](https://aws.amazon.com/sagemaker/studio/) environment and then run through the notebooks numbered 0 through 4.

 ## Deploy Neo4j AuraDS Professional
 This demo requires a Neo4j instance.
 You can deploy that using the AWS Marketplace listing [here](https://aws.amazon.com/marketplace/pp/prodview-2t3o7mnw5ypee).